 One thing for sure: All authors really should develop their own ‘unique’ platform.
 Everyone is an individual with their own strengths and values and with something special to offer.
 How will readers know about these unless they are provided with easy access to the information?

-Remember: Branding, though it forms one element of a platform is in actual fact a separate matter that will be discussed in the next author related article.
+Remember: Branding, though it forms one element of a platform is in actual fact a separate matter.